teoh4770/CP411/a4/a4_report.md

 Complete?
 Yes

 <!--If you answer Yes, insert one or more screenshot images to show the completion.-->

+**Drawing a Lit Sphere**

+Purpose: learn how to do a dimple light setting to draw a lit sphere.

+Note: Try different values of light position, colors in mat_specular, to see the resulted effects.

+**Move a Light with Modeling Transformation**

+Purpose: to see how to transfer light positions

 ![light source at the back of the donut, front seems totally dark](https://github.com/user-attachments/assets/5f83dd6f-aacf-4a18-893c-2779518060b6)
 ![light source at the bottom of the donut, can see some light coming from the bottom of the object](https://github.com/user-attachments/assets/58b567a5-5058-46e5-9164-6ade746e0c70)

+**Programming material reflection properties**

+Purpose: to learn how to program material reflection properties

+**General lighting and shading**

+Purpose: see how to use OpenGL API to configure overall light model material, spot light, ambient light and spectacular

 <!-- If No, add a short description to describe the issues encountered.-->